 - Insure only the portion you’ve paid so far, and add additional trip payments to your policy as you pay them

 If you choose to estimate your entire trip cost up front and you enter too high of an amount, you only have the free look period to guarantee a refund for the additional premium you paid.
 Outside of that period, each provider will handle it on a case-by-case basis.

-If you choose to insure your trip payments as you make them, you can add to your trip cost up until the day before your depart.
+If you choose to insure your trip payments as you make them, you can add to your trip cost up until the day before your departure.
 You will pay any additional premium due as you add to your total trip cost.
 You can also contact your provider to make changes to your trip itinerary or travel dates.

-Can I Buy Travel Insurance if I’m Already Traveling?
+Can I Buy Travel Insurance After Departure?

-If today is your departure date, or you’ve already left for your trip, it is too late to buy travel insurance with Trip Cancellation coverage, however there may some medical policies available.
+If today is your departure date, or you’ve already left for your trip, it is too late to buy a travel insurance policy from Squaremouth.
+However, there may be some policies available directly from providers that can provide medical coverage.
 These policies will not cover your trip costs, but can provide Emergency Medical and Medical Evacuation coverage for the remainder of your trip.